 One day while working as a Substance Abuse Counselor many years ago, I heard about a function coming up in which Lecrae would be performing and I was like, “YO!!!
 I’m going.”
 I’d first heard of his music while I was in prison and it really impacted my walk.
 I later learned that Francis Chan would also be present along with some local spoken word artists.
 I didn’t really know what spoken word was at the time but I would soon find out.
-As usual, I never roll alone, and I managed to go to this event with about 10 people from the Spanish ministry at Emmanuel Reformed Church and all I can say is that I was blown away….seriously!
+As usual, I never roll alone, and I managed to go to this event with about 10 people from the Spanish ministry at our church and all I can say is that I was blown away….seriously!
 We were driving by and searching for the addrress, it was in downtown Glendale and as we drove past the venue I assumed it had to be the wrong spot, you see there were easily over a hundred young people lingering about outside.
 Not just young people, but I mean hip, good looking kids… I was like, “This can’t be it!”.
 But why Rudy?
 Why can’t this possibly be the spot?
 Because in my overly religious mind, Christians didn’t really dress this way… and there can’t be that many young people looking like they’re anxious to get in and hear about Jesus.
 This moment truly changed the course of my outlook on what Christianity looks like practically lived out.
 Not hiding our ethnicity, not working around our cultural differences, but instead using the very nature of who we are as a people…black, brown, Asian, and everything in between for the sake of the Gospel…reaching our own people in a way that only we can.
 Speaking in a language we can truly understand and identify with.

 (Below is a picture of a panel discussion held at that event in Glendale, shown are JSon of Lamp Mode Records and Francis Chan)